 Water balance is somewhat different for organisms with cell walls (see above image).
 Plant cells, for example, when subjected to a hypotonic environment, become turgid (very firm) and is the normal state of plant cells.
 Although the cell still swells, the cell wall also exerts pressure on the cell, called turgor pressure, preventing the plant cell from bursting.

-The plasma membrane of cells is composed of a phospholipid bilayer (each comprised of a hydrophilic phosphate head and a hydrophobic lipid tail) and this combination meant that hydrophilic molecules and ions require help to be transported through the hydrophobic layer.
+The plasma membrane of cells is composed of a phospholipid bilayer (each comprised of a hydrophilic phosphate head and a hydrophobic lipid tail), and this combination means that hydrophilic molecules and ions require help to be transported through the hydrophobic layer.

 This assisted transport is called facilitated diffusion and is a form of passive transport as the only driving force is the concentration gradient.
-Different types of proteins called transport proteins embedded on the plasma membrane facilitate this type of transport.
+Different transport proteins embedded in the plasma membrane facilitate this type of transport.

-The previous image shows the types of transport proteins on the cell’s plasma membrane.
+The previous image shows transport proteins on the cell’s plasma membrane.

-Water itself will have difficulty passing through the membrane but the presence of protein channels called aquaporins allows for very rapid diffusion of water into and out of the cell.
+Water will have difficulty passing through the membrane, but the presence of protein channels called aquaporins allows for very rapid diffusion of water into and out of the cell.

 2. Active Transport

 Another mode of transport, called active transport, requires cells to expend energy for substances to be moved against a concentration gradient.
-Imagine how harder it is to swim against a current than it is going along with it, say, when swimming on a river.
+Imagine how harder it is to swim against a current than going along with it, say when swimming in a river.

 a.
 Endocytosis and Exocytosis